nu11secur1ty/Linux_hardening_and_security/types/Apache/htaccess_README.md

 AuthUserFile /etc/apache2/.htpasswd
 Require valid-user
 ########################################
-# Allow .log files to view from browser
+# Allow .log files to view from the browser
 <Files ~ "\.log$">
     Order allow,deny
     #Deny from all